 What it is and how it works

 Cavitation is potentially the most destructive force at play within a pumping system, however it is the least understood issue by many pump operators.
 To quote Sun Tsu from the Art of War, “know thy enemy”.
+In this blog, we will discuss our enemy cavitation and how it relates to pump cavitation.

 What is Pump cavitation?

-What people think it is
+What people think pump cavitation is?

 I have often heard people refer to pump cavitation as the “sucking of air”.
 Although, similar in effect, the two problems are completely different and unrelated.